CaoRuiming/THavalon_webapp/README.md

     * `mysql -u colgrevance -p` then thavalon for password
     * `CREATE TABLE thavalon CHARACTER SET utf8;` then `USE thavalon;` to make the database
     * `exit` to quit mysql
-  * If errors occur when trying to install mysqlclient:
+  * If errors occur when trying to install mysqlclient (NOTE: These may not fix anything, are left over from using python 3.6.
+Downgrade to python 2.7 fixed mysql, unsure if these do anything with 2.7):
     * Check out [this link](https://askubuntu.com/questions/428198/getting-installing-gcc-g-4-9-on-ubuntu).
 It has some instructions on upgrading to gcc 4.9 so django will be able to install mysqlclient.
 You will also need to run the following:
       * `cd /usr/bin`, `sudo rm x86_64-linux-gnu-gcc`, `sudo ln -s gcc-4.9 x86_64-linux-gnu-gcc`
     *